 We’ve created a social experience where people’s own physiology and psychology are used against them.
 No bars, no prison guards necessary.
 It was in these latter days of my academic journey that I stumbled upon Jane’s work.
-I saw Blue Eyed, the award-winning documentary about her life and work, and found myself absolutely mesmerized at the approach and the speed in which she functionally gained control over her participants.
+I saw Blue Eyed, the award-winning documentary about her life and work, and found myself absolutely mesmerized by the approach and the speed at which she functionally gained control over her participants.

 3. What aspects of her work resonate most with you, and has she inspired or shaped your own work?

 The Blue Eyed Exercise provides a visceral way for people to recognize that they are all part of an ugly system that maintains, reproduces and supports the pain of others.

 The real challenge is that information is easy to share, but you can’t break the system down simply by helping people see that it exists.
 Change is rarely if ever, accomplished through one-off training experiences.

 We have decades of evidence for this uncomfortable reality.
 It’s an important lesson, and it absolutely drives how MESH approaches DEI.
 It’s that third piece, Behavior Change.
 That’s the real trick, and it’s where we focus our data-driven approach.